Kidney Stones in Children

 If Your Child Needs Surgery

-You can feel confident in your child’s treatment at Duke Children’s.
-We are one of only a few hospitals in the U.S. verified as a Level 1 children's surgery center by the American College of Surgeons.
-This Level 1 designation recognizes our commitment to providing the safest and highest-quality surgical care to our young patients.
+You can feel confident in your child’s treatment at Duke Children’s, which is certified as a Level I Verified Children’s Surgery Center by the American College of Surgeons.
+This designation recognizes our commitment to providing the safest and highest-quality surgical care to our young patients.